-Apply now! or Start I-Corps training now.
+Apply Online! or Start I-Corps training now.

 Supported with funding from the National Science Foundation (NSF) and run by the New Venture Development Office, the I-Corps program is specifically designed for participants working on projects related NSF I-Corps.
 Participants are not required to have previous experience in business or entrepreneurship in order to be accepted into the I-Corps program.

 This grant provides NVD with annual funding for the next three years to distribute to selected I-Corps applicant teams.
 These funds will be split among 30 teams per year to help them move innovative research toward commercialization.
 Each team grant will last for one to three months and can total up to $3,000.